swtan346/tp/docs/UserGuide.md

 A person can have any number of tags (including 0)
 </div>

-* NAME: The full name of the patient.
-Each word should be split with a whitespace.
-* DATE_OF_BIRTH: Date of birth must not be later than admission date, and not be later than the current date.
+* `DATE_OF_BIRTH` : Date of birth must not be later than admission date, and not be later than the current date.
-* ADMISSION_DATE: Admission date must not be earlier than date of birth, and not be later than the current date.
+* `ADMISSION_DATE` : Admission date must not be earlier than date of birth, and not be later than the current date.
-* REMARK: Remarks have no length limit, and each patient can only have ONE remark field.
+* `REMARK` : Remarks have no length limit, and each patient can only have **ONE** remark field.

 Example command: